cheind/py-microdots/README.md

 ## Paper

 This implementation is based on my personal research on the Anoto coding.
 A detailed report is available [here](https://doi.org/10.5281/zenodo.7009235).
-Update 11/2022: The paper was accepted at the Computing Conference 2023.
+Update 11/2022: The paper was accepted for presentation at the Computing Conference 2023.

 ## Features